How Long Can a Dash Cam Run on a Battery Pack?

 Here's the honest version of what you need to consider:

-• Your Parking Habits: Do you park on a busy street overnight?
 Do you leave your car in a remote lot for 10 hours?
 Your needs dictate the battery size.
 A quick 2-hour grocery run might be fine with a smaller pack, but an overnight binge needs more juice.

 • Dash Cam Power Draw: Is your camera a basic single-channel unit or a fancy dual-channel beast with a rear camera?
 More cameras mean more power needed.
-My old dual-channel setup ate batteries like a teenager eats pizza.

 • Temperature Swings: Extreme heat or cold can absolutely kill battery performance.
 I learned this the hard way camping in the Sierras when my phone battery died in 2 hours.
 Dash cam batteries are no different.
 Some packs are better shielded than others.

 • Smart Parking Mode: Does your dash cam only record on motion detection, or is it constantly streaming?
 The former will drastically extend your battery life.
-My current setup uses motion detection and can last days on a decent pack.

 Making the Right Choice